clouden90/land-apply_jedi_incr/test/README.md

 # unit testing
 Unit Testing Framework for ufs-landDA System.
 We implemented ctest and pFUnit (unit testing for fortran).
-Currently land-offline_workflow supports 9 tests as shown below.
+Currently there are 2 unit tests as shown below.
 Users who plan to `design/add` a new test should refer to `Adding test` for details on how to do so.
 At a minimum, these users will need to add the new test case to the `./test/CMakeLists.txt`, and add corresponding files in the `test` folder.

 ```
 $ ctest -N
-Test project /work2/noaa/epic-ps/ycteng/land_DA/20230307/build
+Test project /Users/yi-chengteng/epic/sandbox/land/example/build
   Test #1: test_jediincr_module
-  Test #2: test_python_compare_ecbuild
-  Test #3: test_python_compare_ctest
-  Test #4: test_vector2tile
-  Test #5: test_create_ens
-  Test #6: test_letkfoi_snowda
-  Test #7: test_apply_jediincr
+  Test #2: test_apply_jediincr
-  Test #8: test_tile2vector
-  Test #9: test_land_driver

-Total Tests: 9
+Total Tests: 2
 ```

 ## Building and running the existing unit tests